The Greenbrier

 The Underground and the Political History

 No account of The Greenbrier's architectural story is complete without the Cold War-era congressional bunker built beneath the West Wing between 1958 and 1961.
 The facility, constructed under a cover renovation project and kept classified for over three decades, was designed to house the entire United States Congress in the event of a nuclear attack.
-The Washington Post disclosed its existence in 1992, and the bunker has since operated as a public tour destination.
+The Washington Post disclosed its existence in 1992, and the bunker remains open for public tours.
 This is not a footnote to the property's history; it represents one of the more extraordinary examples of infrastructure embedded within an American hospitality building.
-For travelers arriving specifically for that element of the visit, the tours operate on a structured schedule and are among the more unusual afternoon programs available at any American resort.
+The tours are a notable afternoon option for visitors.
 Compare the historically layered proposition here to what properties like Hotel Bel-Air in Los Angeles or Raffles Boston in Boston offer, and the West Virginia property occupies genuinely different ground.

 Access, Timing, and the Planning Logic

 White Sulphur Springs sits roughly four hours from Washington, D.C. by road, and the property is served by Greenbrier Valley Airport, which handles charter and regional commercial service.
 The drive through the Allegheny Mountains is a legitimate part of the arrival experience rather than a logistical obstacle.
 Peak season runs through summer and fall foliage, with the autumn months drawing travelers specifically for the mountain setting.
 Golf season aligns with late spring through early fall.
-For travelers building multi-destination American itineraries, the property pairs logically with properties in the Virginia wine country or the broader Appalachian region, or serves as a standalone destination for longer stays given the range of on-property programming.
+The property can serve as a standalone destination for longer stays.
 Other remote American resort destinations that operate on a similar multi-night, self-contained logic include Sage Lodge in Pray, Post Ranch Inn in Big Sur, and Little Palm Island Resort and Spa in Little Torch Key.
 For comparable scale with a farm-driven food program, SingleThread Farm Inn in Healdsburg and Bernardus Lodge and Spa in Carmel Valley occupy adjacent territory in the American luxury resort conversation.
 Travelers drawn to design-led mountain properties might also consider Amangani in Jackson Hole or Ambiente, A Landscape Hotel in Sedona as alternatives with a different but overlapping logic.

 At-a-Glance Comparison